 “If I hadn’t left her bedside when I did, then I would have been with her when she died.”

-This is one of those instances where I hope that simply knowing how your tricky brain works helps you to take a step back and reassess your narrative.
-However, we’ve written a few articles in the past that I think may be particularly helpful to anyone struggling with feelings like guilt, regret, and blame.
+So, now that you know how your tricky brain works, some of you may decide to take a step back and reassess your narrative.
+However, if you still need a little extra help, we’ve written a few articles that I think may be relevant to anyone struggling with feelings like guilt, regret, and blame.

 Subscribe to receive our posts straight to your inbox.